iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 distance between 2 cities = 883.429186 km
 ```

 Compare the result with this distance calculator from MovableType.
 You will be amazed with the result.
-But, don’t just be limited with these two locations.
+But, don't just be limited with these two locations.
 Try other locations as well.

 # Conclusion

 I hope by now, you understand how amazing (and complex) the mathematics of calculating distance between 2 cities.
-Where’s the magic?
+Where's the magic?
 The magic is that by using trigonometry, people before digital (and internet) age can calculate distance between 2 cities without launching any satellite.

 See you next time!